Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

   apply_guess(state, letter)
   after = state.slices

-  # This will be the input feedback for a correct/incorrect guess
+  # This handles the input and prints feedback for a correct/incorrect guess
   IF after == before AND letter IN state.answer:
     print(f"Well done! '{letter}' brings us one step closer!")
   ELIF after < before:
     print(f"Oh no! '{letter}' isn't in the word, they're getting closer to the watermelon!")

-  # This will be the print series for a win state
+  # This is the print output for a win state
   IF is_win(state):
     print("Congratulations!")
     print("You are a hero to watermelons everywhere!") print(f"The Secret Word was: {state.answer}")
     print("Will you keep fighting?")

-  # This will be the print series for a lose state
+  # This is the print output for a lose state
   IF is_lose(state):
     print("Oh No!")
     print("The Watermelon has been SLICED!")